-Here are four movements that made a powerful mark on a century that began with Napoleonic hegemony and ended with the emergence of Anglo-speaking empires.
+Here are five movements that made a powerful mark on a century that historically began with Napoleonic hegemony and ended with the emergence of Anglo-speaking empires.

 In Germany, Idealism was closely linked with the Enlightenment and Romanticism.
 It began as a reaction to the work of Immanuel Kant and his book, Critique of Pure Reason.

 The philosophy of idealism purported that our perception of an object is what forms its properties in our eyes—and moreover, those properties are not even inherent in the object itself: its very appearance is a separate entity.
 That said, the properties an object might actually have as its inherent qualities are totally undiscoverable and therefore irrelevant.

 In England, idealism took a slightly different tack.
 British Idealism purported belief in an Absolute reality that was indeed independent of variegated perceptions.
 Reason was touted as a means for discovering the Absolute, and also as the structure of the Absolute itself.
 British idealism was a reaction against the ideas of Locke, Hume, and Utilitarianism.

 The debate around the nature of an object being separate from its perception paved the way for changes in art, literature, science, and politics.
 For example, many of the experimentations in form, color, and texture that were done by Impressionist, Post-Impressionist, and Modern artists (think of Van Gogh’s swirling skies or Picasso’s cubed human forms) stemmed from the notion of exploding the idea of an accurate depiction of reality.